bryan3342/Spam-Email-Detection-Analysis/README.md

 ## Repository Structure

-* `project3_draft_final.ipynb`: The main Jupyter Notebook containing all the code for data loading, preprocessing, model training, evaluation, and visualization.
+* `Spam_Email_Classification_EDA.ipynb`: The main Jupyter Notebook containing all the code for data loading, preprocessing, model training, evaluation, and visualization.
 * `README.md`: This file.
 * `requirements.txt`: (To be added) Lists all necessary Python libraries for running the notebook.